🌿 Design Watering Cans: Care for your plants while decorating your interior 🌿

 To recreate the tropical humidity it loves and prevent bud drop, mist the foliage (avoid open flowers) every 2 days.

-• ☁️ Fine mist: Hydrates the leaves without wetting your soil.
+• ☁️ Fine Mist: Hydrates leaves without wetting your soil.

-From spring to the end of summer, add liquid fertilizer for flowering plants to your watering water every 15 days.
-This is the fertigation technique.
+From spring to late summer, add liquid fertilizer for flowering plants to your watering water every 15 days.
+This is the technique of fertigation.

 Precision and Cleanliness